 Things get lost every day.
 People can drop their wallets, their driver’s licenses, and other important items without realizing it.
 These items may then be found by someone else.
 In California, individuals who find lost property have a legal responsibility to try to find the property’s owner.

-- Knowledge About the Item’s True Owner OR
+- Knowledge about the item’s true owner, OR

-- The Means to Discover the True Owner AND
+- The means to discover the true owner, AND

 Levels of Severity for PC 485 Charges

 Not all instances of misappropriation of lost property are treated the same way in the court system in California.
-Generally, the severity of a PC 485 accusations will depend upon the value of the lost property and the criminal history of the individual that misappropriated the property.
+Generally, the severity of a PC 485 accusations will depend upon the value of the lost property and the criminal history of the individual who misappropriated the property.

 Misappropriation of Items Worth Under $950